miku/exploreio/README.md

 }

 func main() {
-	// TODO: Unmarshal from Stdin into a record struct (4 lines).
+	// TODO: Unmarshal from standard input into a record struct (4 lines).
 	// ...
 	// ...
 	// ...